 Having a DMP within in-house programmatic provides a possibility for data management together with a high level of data privacy and transparency.

 According to The Nielsen CMO Report 2018, DMPs are a crucial technology for 63% of advertisers.
 The platforms help marketers to control all collected data and segment it into user profiles that are used in programmatic campaigns.

 In other words, a DMP can be really helpful technology when you’re building your programmatic team in-house.
 By controlling the data, they can create and target the right audience groups, built from high-quality data.

 Moreover, DMP helps you comply with privacy regulations.
-As data privacy is a sensitive subject in the Big Data area, it’s very important to choose a trustworthy channel with processed and quality-assured anonymous data.
+As data privacy is a sensitive subject in the Big Data area, it’s very important to choose a trustworthy channel with processed and quality-assured data.